Belus (Tyre)

 Belus was a legendary king of Tyre in Virgil's Aeneid and other Latin works.
-He was said to have been the father of Dido of Carthage, Pygmalion of Tyre, and Anna.
+He was said to have been the father of Dido of Carthage, Pygmalion of Tyre, and Anna Perenna.
 The historical father of these figures was the king Mattan I (reigned 840 BC – 832 BCE), also known as MTN-BʿL (Matan-Baʿal, 'Gift of the Lord'), which classicist T. T. Duke suggests was made into the name Belus as a hypocorism.